NicholasML97/PPGEEC2318_Project01/README.md

 csv_file = os.path.join(path, 'customer_purchase_data.csv')
 ```

-Then, the dataset is stores in a Pandas `Dataframe` variable.
+Then, the dataset is stored in a Pandas `Dataframe` variable.

 ```python
 # Load into Pandas